Bachelor of Arts (Archaeology)

 Getting real experience

-Archaeology students at James Cook gain fieldwork skills through projects at sites centred on Townsville and Cairns.
-This gives you the experience in research and analytical skills needed for a professional career in archaeology.
+Archaeology students at JCU will gain fieldwork skills through projects at archaeological sites around Townsville and Cairns.
+This provides experience in research and skills needed for a professional career in archaeology.

 Getting a job

-Archaeologists also work as consultants conducting cultural heritage impact studies or with agencies such as National Parks and Departments of Environment, which are responsible for managing archaeological heritage in many states.
+Archaeologists can work as consultants conducting cultural heritage impact studies or with cultural heritage agencies such as the Queensland Department of Environment and Heritage Protection (DEHP), who are responsible for managing cultural heritage:

 universities (as teachers and researchers)